dantonic81/portfolio/README.md

 ## FIX

 - outliers should be cached so we escape error 429 too many requests
-- notification logic should always check if an asset is still owned before creating a new notification
 - get_current_price in alerts logic should be cached